-Select which tier to start using based on plant needs
+Select which tier to start with based on plant needs

-Malfunctions of plant equipment and devices cause abnormalities and instability to manufacturing workflows, and in turn add to the time it takes to identify the cause and restore the system.
+Plant equipment and device malfunctions cause abnormalities and instability to manufacturing workflows, which in turn add to the time it takes to identify the cause of the malfunctions and restore the system.
 As a result, overall production efficiency goes down.
-Anticipating equipment malfunctions before they occur and monitoring plant processes for prevention of failures and hot-swapping of equipment with limited impact to operations.
+Anticipating equipment malfunctions before they occur and monitoring plant processes for prevention of failures lets you hot-swap equipment with limited impact to operations.

 Yokogawa provides solutions across three tiers:

-The control valve is one of the device which are the most important in a plant.
-Sudden trouble may lead to a drop of the production quality and a plant stop.
-There are the field devices of enormous numbers to the plant and has a hard time for check maintenance plan making, enforcement for many customers to keep the normal function of the valve.
-A control valve diagnostics is useful for a help of the solution to this problem.
-Five diagnosis logics based on the field digital technology are equipped with for this diagnosis and contribute to the deterioration state detection of the valve.
-The diagnosis supports multi-vender and can diagnose a valve of the whole plant in the same diagnosis logic.
-Check maintenance plan making in consideration of priority depending on a diagnosis result is possible.
+The control valve is one of the most important devices in a plant.
+Sudden trouble may lead to a drop in production quality or a plant shutdown.
+The plant has an enormous number of field devices, and many customers struggle with planning and implementing inspection and maintenance plans to maintain the normal functioning of valves..
+Control valve diagnostics are useful to help solve this problem.
+Five diagnosis logic expressions based on field digital technology are included to help detect deterioration of the valve.
+The diagnosis supports multiple vendors, and can diagnose all valves in the entire plant using in the same diagnosis logic.
+Inspection and maintenance plans can be drawn up and prioritized according to the diagnosis results.

 Providing data that will optimize maintenance and operations

 Early detection of equipment abnormalities allows for efficient plant maintenance